ircv3/ircv3-specifications/extensions/sasl-3.1.md

 `902` aka `ERR_NICKLOCKED` is sent when the SASL authentication fails because the account is currently locked out, held, or otherwise administratively made unavailable.

-    :server 902 <nick> :You must use a nick assigned to you.
+    :server 902 <nick> :You must use a nick assigned to you

 `903` aka `RPL_SASLSUCCESS` is sent when the SASL authentication finishes successfully.
 It usually goes along with `900`.